New: Connect your wearable. Get a peptide protocol tuned to your data.

 Bottom Line

-US researchers focused on GLP-1, recovery, or growth hormone compounds should go with Core Peptides — better commission, faster shipping, and cleaner documentation.
+US researchers focused on recovery or growth hormone compounds should go with Core Peptides — faster shipping and cleaner documentation.
 If you need SARMs alongside your peptides, or you're sourcing internationally, Swiss Chems is the stronger option.

 Frequently Asked Questions